craftercms/docs/source/by-role/system-admin/upgrade/upgrading-container.rst

 These upgrade instructions are for both Authoring and Delivery deployments:

 #.
 Update the CrafterCMS image versions in your deployment files.
 #.
-Check the release notes of the new CrafterCMS version (:ref:`release-notes`) for upgrades to Elasticsearch.
+Check the release notes of the new CrafterCMS version (:ref:`release-notes`) for upgrades to OpenSearch.
-   If there has been an upgrade, then also update the Elasticsearch image versions in your deployment files.
+   If there has been an upgrade, then also update the OpenSearch image versions in your deployment files.
 #.
 Check the configuration file changes between the previous version and the new version.
    If you have overwritten any of them in a ``ConfigMap`` or ``Secret``, we recommend you do the following: